-The Partnership for Indonesia's Sustainable Agriculture (PISAgro) is a collaborative platform between the Indonesian government, public and private sector to support the Government of Indonesia's ambition to increase agriculture productivity sustainably as part of the effort to improve food security.
-PISAgro was founded in June 2011 at the World

-Economic Forum on East Asia in Jakarta and was officially operational in 2012.
+PISAgro is a collaborative platform between the Indonesian government, public and private sector to support the Government of Indonesia's ambition to increase agriculture productivity sustainably as part of the effort to improve food security.
+PISAgro was founded in June 2011 at the World Economic Forum on East Asia in Jakarta and was officially operational in 2012.
 The partnership is fully supported by the Coordinating Ministry for Economy, Ministry of Agriculture and Ministry of Trade.
+In 2015, PISAgro joined Grow Asia - a World Economic Forum and Association of Southeast Asian Nations Secretariat multi-stakeholder platform established as a regional coordinating body for national-level agriculture public-private partnerships.